 Researchers conclude that treating mental health conditions can lower mortality and re-hospitalisation rates significantly.
 In addition to that, Mental health is subjective to all aspects of human life.
 Psychiatrists and other professionals view mental health as a resource of living.
 Researchers suggest that altering an individual’s mental health can significantly impact a person’s life.
 Ensuring a healthy mind is an investment in an individual’s wellbeing.

-How Do You Improve Your Mental Health?
+How Do You Improve Your Mental Wellness?

-While various factors impact mental health differently, you need to establish the factors that jeopardies your health to improve it.
+While various factors impact mental wellness differently, you need to establish the factors that jeopardies your health to improve it.
 Next, devise ways of overcoming these factors.
 Different factors are grouped into three categories:

 1. Economic Factor: